 The Origin of Monkeypox

-Monkeypox is a zoonotic infectious disease caused by the monkeypox virus and is related to the smallpox.
+Mpox, formerly known as monkeypox, is a zoonotic infectious disease caused by the mpox virus or MPOXV and is related to the smallpox.
 The virus belongs to the genus Orthopoxvirus in the Poxviridate family.
 It affects animals, including humans.
 Furthermore, because it is a zoonotic disease, the virus is transmitted from animals to humans, although there are cases of human-to-human transmission.

 The disease is endemic in Central and Western African countries.
 There have been recorded cases in western countries such as the United States.
 It gained widespread attention in May 2022 when countries in Europe such as the United Kingdom and Portugal documented and reported an outbreak that experts believed to have started in April of the same year.

-Where Did Monkeypox Originate: The Origin of the Monkeypox Virus and the Discovery of the Monkeypox Disease
+Where Did Mpox Originate: The Origin of the Mpox Virus and the Discovery of the Mpox Disease

 Origin in the Wild